sonofR9/ml_control_sem3/README.md

 7. test pontryagin algorithm
 8. rewrite gradient descent
 9. add different integration solvers
+10. better memory deallocation: probably every RepetitiveAllocator should register instance of itself/ deallocate function in some class, which will provide interface to deallocate memory allocated by all types of RepetitiveAllocators
-10. add tests
+11. add tests
-11. add benchmarks
+12. add benchmarks
-12. improve documentation, generate doxygen
+13. improve documentation, generate doxygen

 ## Miscellaneous